nicolaurent/ImageProcessingApi/README.md

 1. Build project and run js file

-In root directory, run the follwing
+In root directory, run the following
   ```
   npm run build
   ```